 by Scott Rohter, November 2011

-Slavery was a horrible price to pay for Africans to come to ‘the New World’!
-In the 17th and 18th centuries, some Americans might have said that it really wasn’t so bad, and that colored people actually needed the white man to look out for them and take care of them.
-I have learned that human beings can justify almost any sin imaginable, including murder and genocide!
-Today some people might still argue that indentured servitude was common in those days, and that slavery wasn't so bad.
-It was just their price of admission to America.
+Slavery was a horrible price for Africans to pay in order to come to the New World.
+In the 17th and 18th centuries, some Americans might have thought that it really wasn't so bad, and that Colored people actually needed the White man to look after them and take care of them.
+I have learned that human beings can justify almost anything... almost any sin imaginable, including murder and genocide.
+Today some people might still argue that since indentured servitude was quite common back in those days that slavery really wasn't such a bad thing.
+They might tell you that it was just the price of admission to America for Black people.

-While it is true that we all paid something in order to come here, and many of our immigrant ancestors sold all of their belongings to pay for their journey from ‘the Old World’, I would simply say that 200 years of slavery was a very expensive boat ticket to America!
-It is absolutely true that indentured servitude was commonplace in the 17th and 18th centuries.
-Frequently that was how poor European immigrants were able to pay for their way over here, by selling themselves into servitude for a certain period of time.
-But it was their decision to do so, and their servitude was for a definite, and limited period of time, usually for 3 to 10 years.
-They were not plucked from their homelands, and away from their families, and forced against their will to go where they would not!
-They were not loaded into the hulls of slave boats to make the journey to the New World in wretched conditions that killed many of them!
-And once they arrived here, the real slavery that awaited them was much worse than any involuntary servitude that man has ever invented!
+While it is true that all of our forebearers paid something in order to come here, and many of our immigrant ancestors did sell everything they had in order to pay for their journey from ‘the Old World’, I would simply say to those people who think like this, that 200 years of slavery was a huge price to pay to come to America, and that it was a very expensive boat ticket!
+While it is absolutely true that indentured servitude was commonplace in the 17th and 18th centuries, and frequently that was how poor European immigrants arranged to pay for their voyage over here, by selling themselves into servitude for a certain period of time, however it was their decision to do that, not someone elses, and their servitude was for a definite, and limited period of time, usually for 3 to 10 years.
+They were not plucked up from their homelands, and carried away involuntarily from their families, and all that they had ever known, and forced against their will to go where they did not want to go.
+They were not loaded into the hulls of slave ships and forced to make an unwanted journey to a new land in such wretched conditions that many of them died along the way.
+And once they got here, the real slavery that awaited them was far worse than any involuntary servitude that man has ever invented.

 "A journalist has no better friend than the truth." - Scott Rohter